mattmcspirit/azurestack/README.md

 ------------
 Firstly, **you must have already deployed the ASDK**.
 Secondly, for an **Azure AD deployment of the ASDK** (or if you want use ConfigASDK.ps1 with an ADFS deployment of the ASDK, but **register** it to Azure), to run the ConfigASDK.ps1 script, you need to be using a true **organizational account**, such as admin@contoso.onmicrosoft.com or admin@contoso.com, and this account should have global admin credentials for the specified Azure AD directory.
 Even if you have a non-organizational account, such as an outlook.com account, that has the right level of privilege in Azure AD, the ConfigASDK.ps1 script **uses a -Credential switch for non-interactive login, which doesn’t work with non-organizational accounts**.
 You will receive an error.

+**You do not need to install Azure/AzureStack PowerShell before running the script.
+The ASDK Configurator will install and configure Azure/AzureStack PowerShell for you.
+If you have already installed the Azure/AzureStack PowerShell modules, the script will first clean your PowerShell configuration to ensure optimal operation.**

 Offline/Disconnected Support
 ------------
 * Do you want to deploy your ASDK in an environment that **doesn't have internet connectivity**?